Let's review some of the concepts contained in the first 8 lessons.

 The way we are producing what humans need to thrive is not sustainable.

-Human beings need food, clothing, shelter, education and health care to thrive.
-We may need other things, such as a sense of belonging, but these five needs are basic.
+Human beings need food, shelter, learning, health, belonging and purpose to thrive.
 Producing what humans need for the long term requires sustainable production processes.

 When we began to separate ourselves from nature we began to simplify the processes of producing what we need.
 Compare the pattern of flows shown in the diagram Comparative Patterns.
 Most of what humans need is being produced in simplified patterns such as monoculture farming, concentrated animal feeding operations and single product manufacturing facilities.
 A monoculture such as a corn field requires significant inputs, engages in a single process and then exports corn as a product and a waste stream of soil and nutrient runoff.
 Because few of the resources generated through the growth of the plants are cycled back into the system the number of individuals that can participate in that place is reduced.
 The same lack of cycling and reduced participation is seen in a concentrated animal feeding operation and in a typical factory.

 An alternative is a Cell of Sustainability created by embedding ourselves in a complex pattern of plant processes, animal processes, fungal processes and bacterial processes.
 The resources we cycle back into the pattern reduce the things we have to bring in from outside.
 The by products we can use to support other processes are removed from the waste stream.
 As we increase the volume and variety of participants within the pattern we move from a place with few participants (the barren end of the continuum) toward a healthy and sustainable system of production with many participants.
-From that base we can produce shelter, clothing, education, and health care through the human participants for the human participants.
+From that base we can produce shelter, learning, health, belonging and purpose through the human participants for the human participants.

 There is a sweet spot on the continuum between simplified production systems and systems that cycle everything that is produced internally.
 That spot is where our COS could survive on its own if needed but life is so much better, and thriving so much easier and assured, with many connections into the larger system.
 We might compare it to a computer that can function on its own but has so many more possibilities connected to the Internet.